PredictiveEcology/SpaDES/index.md

 **Canadian Forest Service:** [Part of CFS adaptation toolkit](http://www.nrcan.gc.ca/forests/climate-change/tools-resources/17770)

-**Example Model for R-savy users** [LandCoverChange](https://raw.githubusercontent.com/PredictiveEcology/SpaDES-modules/master/modules/LCC2005/LCC2005.Rmd).
+**Example Model for R-savvy users** [LandCoverChange](https://raw.githubusercontent.com/PredictiveEcology/SpaDES-modules/master/modules/LCC2005/LCC2005.Rmd).
 Copy the linked `.Rmd` file to your computer.
 Open it with a text editor (such as Rstudio), run all chunks in R. It is not intended to be knitted; knitting will only output the script.

 ## Installation